turbot/steampipe-mod-oci-insights/dashboards/identity/docs/identity_user_report_mfa.md

 This report answers the following questions:

-- Have the users enabled MFA on their accounts?
+- Which users have MFA enabled?